-Do not leave children unattended in the vehicle and do not let Do not leave children unattended in the vehicle and do not let children operate the system while unsupervised.
+Do not leave children unattended in the vehicle and do not let children operate the system while unsupervised.
 If wired headphones or auxiliary systems are used, children may become entangled in the cords and seriously injure themselves.

-Plug a 3.5 mm headphone (not included) into the $\bigcap$ jack.
+Plug a 3.5 mm headphone (not included) into the \bigcap jack.
 Press the speaker on/off control to operate the headphones.
 DUAL PLAY illuminates in the radio display and the fade control is disabled, signaling that Dual Play has been activated.